openintegrationhub/openintegrationhub.github.io/docs/Services/SnapshotsService.md

 The service consume the messages from the queue and writes it to the DB.
 The snapshots are then accessible via REST API.

 ### Interaction with other Services
+- Interacts with IAM to introspect provided IAM token.
-- consumes `snapshot` events from flow components via RabbitMQ
+- Consumes `snapshot` events from flow components via RabbitMQ.
+- Component Orchestrator queries the service and provides snapshots to each flow component.